 Applications are only accepted when there is a need for more wildlife officers and a recruit training academy has been scheduled.
 Typically, the agency receives nearly 2,000 applications, while class size averages 20 positions.
 This means the selection process is highly competitive.

 Recruit Training Academy and Field Training Assignments

-Graduates are placed with a veteran wildlife officer for at least six months of on-the-job training.
+Graduates of the training academy are placed with a veteran wildlife officer for at least six months for on-the-job field training.
 Upon completion of on-the-job field training, a permanent assignment is made.
 This permanent assignment stands until the officer requests and is granted a lateral transfer or is promoted.